samip-gyawali/gpt-assistant/README.md

 # JARVIS?
-Built on the openAI gpt-3.5-turbo model.\n
+Built on the openAI gpt-3.5-turbo model.

 Usage:
 - User may ask questions in the input
 - The gpt-3.5-turbo model generates response